danilgotvyansky/buzz-talk-infra-reference/README.md

 Compute settings can be found there [gcp-min-architecture/02-instance/instance-template.tf](gcp-min-architecture/02-instance/instance-template.tf)

-Shortly speaking, we one of the cheapest e2-micro instance with SPOT launch type.
+Shortly speaking, we use one of the cheapest e2-micro instance with SPOT launch type.

 #### Fast and consistent launch [🗐](#table-of-contents)

 I used Terraform and Terragrunt to make this configuration possible to launch in minutes and also easy to maintain.
 It also allowed me to practice my configuration on GCP sandboxes without spending money on my Google account.
-Beforehand, you literally only to create Cloud Storage bucket and database on Namecheap server.
+Beforehand, you literally only create Cloud Storage bucket and database on Namecheap server.

 Proper structuring allowed me not to get lost in a bunch of .tf files and using Terragrunt maintained DRY configuration.